BRAINSTORMERJ7/MyInternshipProjects/README.md

 ## Usage

 You can modify the MAX_LEN variable to generate passwords of different lengths.
-To generate a password, simply run the script.

-bash
-python random_password_generator.py

 This tool can be a valuable addition to your cybersecurity practices, creating robust, unique passwords to enhance the security of your digital accounts.